FAForever/wiki-pages/Infrastructure/FAF-Teams.md

 #### Roles

-The trainer team currently consists of two roles:
+The trainer team currently consists of the following roles:

  - Team Lead
  - Veteran Trainer